garypan51/Image-Browser-For-Reddit/README.md

     * Make sure that every viewModel class has it's own unit tests.
 2. UI Redesign (Q1 - Q2 2020)
     * Rework design to be user friendly.
-        * Possibly remove the option to switch to staggeredView as it makes the images look to clusered up.
+        * Possibly remove the option to switch to staggeredView as it makes the images look to clustered up.
 Consider switching to a gridview instead.
     * Incorporate more material design.
         * Switch colors and elements such as the container that has the image or the comments popup.
 3. Architecture Refactor (Q2 - Q3 2020)
     * Migrate to Gradle Kotlin.
-    * Better Repository, api, and viewmodel structure.
+    * Better repository, api, and viewModel structure.
     * Add dagger for dependency injection for repositories, viewModels, and fragments.
 4. Add More Features (Q3 - Q4 2020)
     * Add Oauth and Sign In to fetch subreddits of a user.